Mike Teeter: College career

-Teeter enrolled at the University of Michigan in 1986 and played college football as a middle guard for head coach Bo Schembechler's Michigan Wolverines football teams from 1986 to 1989.
+Teeter enrolled at the University of Michigan in 1986 and played college football as a middle guard for head coach Bo Schembechler's Wolverines football teams from 1986 to 1989.
 He did not become a starter until his senior year.
 That year, he started 12 games at middle guard for the 1989 Michigan Wolverines football team that compiled a 10–2 record, limited opponents to 184 points (15 points per game), and won the Big Ten championship in Bo Schembechler's final season as Michigan's head coach.
 Teeter won Michigan's Dick Katcher Award and was selected as a second-team All-Big Ten player in 1989.
-He received a bachelor of science degree in kinesiology from Michigan.
+He received a Bachelor of Science degree in kinesiology from Michigan.

-Professional football
+Professional career

-Teeter was not selected in the 1990 NFL Draft.
-He signed with the Indianapolis Colts in 1990, but he was released in late August 1990 before the start of the 1990 NFL season.
+Teeter was not selected in the 1990 NFL draft.
+He signed with the Indianapolis Colts in 1990, but he was released in late August 1990, before the start of the 1990 NFL season.

 During the spring of 1991, Teeter played as a defensive lineman for the Frankfurt Galaxy in the inaugural season of the World League of American Football (WLAF).
 He was selected to the WLAF's All-World team at the end of the 1991 season.

 After playing for the Galaxy, Teeter signed as a free agent with the Minnesota Vikings and appeared in one game with the club during the 1991 season.
 He was waived by the Vikings in late August 1992.

 Teeter returned to the NFL as a player for the Houston Oilers.
 He played on special teams for the Oilers in 28 games during the 1993 and 1994 seasons.
 He signed with the Carolina Panthers in 1995 but did not appear in any regular season games.